eugenia1984/nextjs/README.md

 ## Features📢

-🔜 I practise with some courses:
+🔜 I practise with some projects:

 ✔️ [**Introduction to Next**](https://github.com/eugenia1984/nextjs/tree/main/01-initial-demo): Small exercise for handling generalities of Next.js, creating a simple website with navbar and 4 pages, using Layouts